michel4j/uso/docs/source/admin_guide/maintenance.rst

    .. code-block:: bash

-       ./deploy/build-image.sh
+       ./deploy/build-image.sh [apache|nginx]

-   This script will rebuild the Docker image with the latest code changes and create images tagged with the current version and will also change the label of the `usonline:latest` image to point to the newly built image.
+   This script will rebuild the Docker image with the latest code changes and create images tagged with the current version and will also change the label of the `usonline:nginx` or `usonline:apache` image to point to the newly built image.

 5. **Restart the Application:**
-   If your `docker-compose.yml` file is set up to reference the `usonline:latest` image, you can restart the application using the following command:
+   Then you can restart the application using the following command:

    .. code-block:: bash